enriquesanchzz2/two-panel-slate/source/includes/api_example.md

 <p class="get-endpoint">GET</p>

 ### Summary
-The **GET /PROJECTS** endpoint retrieves the data objects of the Project profiles available in Jeeves.
+The **GET /PROJECTS** endpoint retrieves the data objects of the Project profiles available in Watson.

 ### Parameters
 This endpoint allows the following parameters: